 Regional Roads Victoria – Midland Highway improvement for the Safer Roads program

-RMG was engaged by Regional Roads Victoria to deliver a large program of safety barrier works along the Midland Highway as part of the Safer Roads program.
+RMG was engaged by Regional Roads Victoria to project manage the delivery of a large program of safety barrier works along the Midland Highway as part of the Safer Roads program alongside Bild Infrastructure Pty Ltd (formerly Bitu-mill).

 The Midland Highway safety problem was identified due to a number of key issues: